saymrwulf/go-ethereum/notes.md

-2017-11-22T22:25:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2017-11-24T06:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2017-11-24T02:37:00 - Implementing approach from a new paper read last night (go-ethereum)
+2017-11-22T22:25:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2017-11-24T06:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2017-11-24T02:37:00 - Implementing approach from a new paper read last night (go-ethereum) 2017-11-24T05:40:00 - Minor doc updates: linking to article on quantization (go-ethereum)